Using CDN Attribution

 • A more dynamic, additional layer taps into DNS traffic (upon ISP agreement) and deduces the remaining mappings.

-The following diagram provides a simplified visual description of how CDN attribution operates:
+The diagram below provides a simplified visual description of how CDN attribution operates.

 Kentik has designed CDN attribution as a self-learning system that updates itself once a day.
 The system constantly discovers new CDNs as they are born and new IPs (caching servers) as they are deployed.